 I didn't reply and felt ashamed.

-"You are young.
-Don't get caught up in the YOLO (You Only Live Once) lifestyle.
+Start investing early and get a head start.
+Don't get caught up in the YOLO lifestyle.
 Don't buy a sports car.
+Keep your expenses low.
 Invest half your paycheck.
 Don't try to beat the market.
-And you will be fine," says Fynance while paying the bill.
+And you will be fine!

 You Won't Become Rich Day Trading Stocks on Robinhood